sirlordt/memory_guard/DOC.en.md

 ## How It Works

-MemoryGuard uses standard C++ signal handling to install a custom signal handler for SIGSEGV signals.
+TryCatchGuard uses standard C++ signal handling to install a custom signal handler for SIGSEGV signals.
 When an invalid memory access occurs within a `_try` block, the signal handler captures the fault, records information about the fault address, and uses `longjmp` to return control to the `_try` block.
 The library then throws a custom `InvalidMemoryAccessException` that can be caught using the `_catch` macro.

 The implementation uses a stack of jump buffers to support nested try blocks, allowing exceptions to be caught at the appropriate level.
 Thread-local storage ensures that each thread has its own context, making the library thread-safe.